Akascape/Datamosher-Pro/Readme.md

 <br>
 <br>NOTE:
 <br>- Some modes may not support all the 4 advanced options.
-<br>- You can try experimenting with the values and see the results but don't put huge values!
+<br>- You can try experimenting with the values and see the results but don't put huge values.
-<br>- Audio glitching is not available for all modes!
+<br>- Audio glitching is not available for all modes.
 # UI
 <br><img src="https://user-images.githubusercontent.com/89206401/142208408-6970448d-fe9d-4e60-aac6-21809aefcfca.png">
 ## How It Works?
-The main issue with datamoshing is conversion of corrupted files but with Datamosher Pro you can use any video file type and get an usable datamoshed video file rendered.
-The files are first converted to the required file format using ffmpeg without losing much quality, then the effect is applied and the corrupted file is converted back to stable version again using the same process so that the output video can be used directly in other editing softwares.
-All the unneccesary temp file will get deleted automatically.
+The main issue with datamoshing is conversion of corrupted files but with Datamosher Pro you can use any video file and get an usable datamoshed video file.
+The files are first converted to the required file format using ffmpeg without losing much quality, then the effect is applied and the corrupted file is converted back to stable version using the same process so that the output video can be used directly in other editing softwares.
+All the unneccesary temp files get deleted automatically.
 ## Conclusion
 You will not find this type of GUI program anywhere with so many free effects only for datamoshing.
 I hope there is no error in the program but if you find any bug then raise an issue.
 You can also help to make new datamosh effects.